Symptoms and treatment of cracks in the bones of the arms and legs. Bone crack

 • mechanical impact on the limb;

-• violation of phosphorus-calcium metabolism.
+• disturbance of phosphorus-calcium metabolism.

 What are the symptoms of a cracked foot?